bagnaram/terraform-k8s-cluster/README.md

     2. Replace the `token`, `apiServerEndpoint`, `caCertHashes` with the values recorded by the `kubeadm init` stage.
 These need to match so that kubeadm has the credentials needed to join the pre-existing control-plane.
     3. Run `sudo kubeadm join --config=kubeadm.conf`
 5. SSH into the rest of the worker nodes.
 At this point, the worker node virtual machine instances are ready to join the control plane.
-    1. Create the following worker node join config file `kubeadm.conf`
+    1. Create the following worker node join config file `kubeadm.conf`.
+This file is read by `kubeadm join` to provide the base configuration necessary to join an exisiting control-plane as a worker node.

     ```
     apiVersion: kubeadm.k8s.io/v1beta2